 -Support the M&E Officer to ensure data flow functions for each tool

--Support the M&E Officer to do data quality analysis
+-Support the M&E Officer to conduct quality data analysis

 -Provide capacity building training and follow-up mentoring on data analysis related to reporting including updating key analytical tools such as dashboards